1. Policy Overview

-The budget for the Elected Officials is overseen by the City Clerk and Solicitor.
+The budget for the Elected Officials is overseen by the City Clerk.
 Under the supervision of the Deputy City Clerk, the Council Administration Budget is used to finance a range of items commonly used in the operation of each Office, as well as cover certain other expenses supporting the Council or required by the Municipal Act, 2001.

 The salary, benefits and transportation allowance of all Members of Council will be drawn from the Council Administration Budget.
 The Council Administration Budget may also fund travel by Members of Council to conferences, Board or committee meetings of municipal organization or similar events in accordance with relevant, approved policies and procedures.

 Members’ claims for expenses must follow basic accounting and audit principles and the following guidelines:

 - Expenses must relate to the business of the City of Ottawa; Members and their staff cannot claim expenses of a personal nature;

 - Expenses must be consistent with what is permitted in the Office Manual;

 - No expense shall create a conflict of interest, or the appearance of such a conflict, that may arise through the purchase of goods or services from a family member or a family member of one of a Member’s staff;

 - Members or their staff must incur the expenses.
 Expenses incurred by third parties cannot be claimed;

 - Members’ budgets shall not be used to provide a personal benefit to specific individual citizens or businesses (i.e. payment of tax penalties, parking tickets, sponsorship of personal travel, etc.);